Why do it at all?

 - My waterproof trainers weren't that great in torrential downpours, but for general showers and light rain worked superbly well and meant I didn't need to keep getting my waterproof shoe covers out.

-- The Garmin Edge 1000*, for navigating.
+- The Garmin Edge 1000 (now replaced with the newer Edge 1040*), for navigating.
 It's not always the most user friendly piece of kit but kept me on track and meant I didn't need to carry loads of heavy maps.

 What were the toughest parts?